-FJC offers one of the most comprehensive philanthropic program portfolios.
+FJC is an independent, national foundation that offers one of the most comprehensive philanthropic program portfolios in the United States.
 We continuously develop new products to meet the needs of our account holders and help them fulfill their philanthropic goals, while maximizing their charitable dollars.

 Below is a brief overview of the programs FJC currently offers.
 Once you have determined which account type best suits your needs, please click on the program name for more information.
 If you are not sure which account is best for you, click here to review our chart "Which FJC Account is Right for Me?", or contact FJC at 888-GIVE-FJC and we will be happy to help you determine the best account for YOU.

 Donor Advised Funds